Trina’s Toxic Talk:

 Because food and clay are healing agents, many find relief or improvement from skin conditions.

-Primal Colors is unique and can be applied both wet and dry.
-Part of the fun in using Primal Colors is discovering both techniques and mastering your favorite.
+Primal Life Make-Up is unique and can be applied both wet and dry.
+Part of the fun in using Primal Life Colors is discovering both techniques and mastering your favorite.
 It takes approximately three applications to feel comfortable with the application process.
-Once you have the technique down, application takes no longer than traditional makeup application.
+Once you have the technique down, the application takes no longer than a traditional makeup application.

 Taylor-Make Your Foundation